Respite makes a difference

 We believe that a cancer diagnosis affects the cancer patient, the caregiver and the family members in complex ways.
 Our hope for our patients and caregivers is that while on respite, they laugh a little louder, hug a little more and recognize that love defines their life story, not cancer.
 Our program is structured to effectuate meaningful change following a model for family health.
-This model includes family, brain, physical, psychosocial, emotional, spiritual and financial health.
+This model includes family, mental, physical, psychosocial, emotional, spiritual and financial health.
 Learn more about how our program improves these health outcomes here.

 We strive to create a meaningful experience for each recipient and ask our patients and nominators to complete pre and post respite outcome measures.
 We invite you to view the results below, specific to Travel Respites at Woodloch Resort!
 View the full outcome presentation here.